knpuniversity/whats-new-symfony3/knpu/profiler.md

 the `477...` token URL, we'd see all the profiler info from that request.

 Why do I love this?
 It's super handy when you're making API calls or Ajax requests.
-If something goes wrong you want to look into, open a tab, go to `/_profiler` and find that request at the top of this list.
+If something goes wrong and you want to look into, open a tab, go to `/_profiler` and find that request at the top of this list.

 Check it out: go to your editor and open up `DefaultController`.
 Go down to